karthiksbhat/CS7641-MachineLearning/Assignment4/README.txt

 There, 1's represent walls, and 0's represent open spaces.
 I modified those for my "hardWorld2" environment.

 I used plotter.py (uploaded here: https://github.com/karthiksbhat/CS7641-MachineLearning/tree/master/Assignment4)
 to plot the results from the above code.
 These results are written onto the console in eclipse, as explained in the above documentation.
+They were copied over to arrays in the above code and platted using matplotlib.